lopezdsr/sql-query/index_management.md

 ON TABLE metergen
 ```

-Refer to the [SQL reference](/docs/services/sql-query?topic=sql-query-sql-reference) for all the other query statements.
+Refer to the [SQL reference](/docs/services/sql-query?topic=sql-query-sql-reference) for the full list of query statements and commands.

+For non-partitioned tables, indexing should be done using the COS URI and not by using the table name (unlike the example above for partitioned tables).
+In this case, the location is not saved in the table parameters and the same metadata is used when referring to the table name or the physical location referred to by the COS URI.

-By default, the metadata is saved under the base location you defined.
+For partitioned tables, by default, the metadata is saved under the base location you defined.
 However, if you want to set a custom location for the metadata, use the following command:

 ```
 ALTER TABLE metergen SET METAINDEX LOCATION <target-location>